Remember that 75-inch TV you wanted? It's $600 today

-Over the weekend, I spotted the best 75-inch TV deal, well, ever: TCL's 4 Series for just $600 at Best Buy.
+Over the weekend, I spotted the best 75-inch TV deal, well, ever: TCL's 4-Series for just $600 at Best Buy.
 Alas, it's now sold out, but there's another source -- and potentially an even lower price.
 For a limited time, and while supplies last, P.C.
 Richard & Son has the TCL S425 75-inch Roku TV for $599.97.
-However, while curbside shipping is listed as free during the checkout process, my cart shows a $75 shipping charge.
-Not sure what's up with that, and your mileage may vary -- but even if the final price includes that charge, it's still a great deal.
+Last we checked, this deal is sold out online, but it still may be available in stores.
+Give your local brick and mortar P.C.
+Richard & Son to see if they still have one in stock!
+It may be a bit more of a hassle than putting this TV in your online shopping cart, but this is a heck of a deal and you don't want to miss it!

 And there's a way to make it even better: Today only, cash-back service Rakuten (formerly Ebates) is offering a 15% rebate at this store.
 Assuming $675 for the TV and shipping, that would knock your net cost down to about $574.
 (You're still likely to be on the hook for sales tax, though, same as at most stores.)